 Becoming Gendered

-Garment as Gender Artifact (Opening Saturday, May 6)
+Garment as Gender Artifact

-On view May 2023 - October 2024
+On view through November 2024

-Coming to the John L. Wehle Gallery in May of 2023, Becoming Gendered, Garment as Gender Artifact is a multimedia exhibit exploring how 19th-century Americans performed and navigated the changing landscape of gendered fashion.
+New to the John L. Wehle Gallery in May of 2023, Becoming Gendered, Garment as Gender Artifact is a multimedia exhibit exploring how 19th-century Americans performed and navigated the changing landscape of gendered fashion.

 Admission to the John L. Wehle Gallery is included with general Museum admission.